dietmarja/curriculum_generator/README.md

 ## Roadmap

-- Integrationn of Bib-tex reference so that the curricula include a reading list
+- Integration of Bib-tex reference so that the curricula include a reading list
 - Export to **xAPI/SCORM** for LMS integration

 ## License